 These combined impacts will build pressure on our health systems and collective action is needed to ensure that our health facilities are resilient and can provide sufficient care during periods of patient-surge.

-Extreme events such as flooding or wildfires will pose a risk to public safety, and the resulting evacuations can lead to burdens on mental health as people cope with damage or loss of their homes.
+Climate change has not only profound impacts on physical health, but on mental health as well.
+Most commonly studied are the psychological impacts after extreme events, such as flooding or wildfires.
+The disaster’s damage to property and evacuations can lead to burdens on mental health as people cope with loss of their homes, businesses and community.
 Mental health support during climate emergencies is a critical need.

-There is increasing recognition that environmental and social losses due to climate change is creating a psychological response of anxiety and grief, which has been termed “climate grief”.
+There is also increasing recognition that mental health effects of climate change can be felt by those who have not experienced an extreme event.
+With more frequent emergence in popular culture, terms like “climate grief” and “eco-anxiety” refer to psychological responses of anxiety and grief in response to the threat of environmental and social losses from climate change.
 As awareness is raised around this mental health issue, organizations are responding with tools and guidance around supporting those who are experiencing climate grief.